sergei-p/Cloud-Based-Music-Player/client/README.md

 ## Description
-A web based client application that plays songs that sored in an AWS S3 bucket.
+A web based client application that plays songs that are sored in an AWS S3 bucket.
 The project was built using React.

 ## Link to Site
 https://music-app-96e8a.web.app/